Minnesota PUC Requires Hosting Capacity Analysis Improvements

 - Xcel’s map will show the actual locations of distribution system lines instead of broad blocks of color.

 - Xcel will develop a data validation plan, and accept feedback from stakeholders on a draft plan, before submitting its next HCA report on November 2, 2020.
-(For more information on the importance of HCA validation, see this article.)
+(For more information on the importance of HCA validation, see our related article.)

 The Commission also adopted a long-term goal to use the hosting capacity analysis in the interconnection process’s fast track screens.
 To our knowledge, this is the first time a Commission has explicitly adopted this long-term goal.